kenghzou95/stable-diffusion-webui/README.md

-# Stable Diffusion web UI
+# Stable Diffusion web UI  on AWS
-A browser interface based on Gradio library for Stable Diffusion.
+This is a fork of https://github.com/AUTOMATIC1111/stable-diffusion-webui/ based on the main version on 21 Dec 2022.

+This repo contains a setup script that can be run on an EC2 instance as a one-click deployment.
+!
+Still under development
 ![](screenshot.png)

 ## Features